justinseger015-ctrl/CaseStrainer/docs/API_DOCUMENTATION.md

 ### POST `/casestrainer/api/analyze`

-**Main endpoint for all document analysis** - This is the only endpoint you should use for citation verification and document analysis.
+**Main endpoint for all document analysis** - This is the primary endpoint for citation verification and document analysis with async processing.

+### POST `/casestrainer/api/analyze_enhanced`

+**Enhanced synchronous endpoint** - Provides immediate results for text analysis without file upload support.
+Best for quick testing and simple text processing.

 #### Request
 ```json